ava-mc/passion-project/codebox-example/README.md

 This is my only working example of adding MindAR image tracking in a React project.
 I started from a working [codesandbox example](https://codesandbox.io/s/mind-ar-react-tt9wgq?file=/src/App.js) I found, that used the mindAR package in a React project.
 And from that starting point, I added some customisation to it.
-To run it, uses npm install and then npm start.
+To run it, use npm install and then npm start.

   The default target image: